km-aero/nodeMongoDevEnv/README.md

 - VirtualBox v6.1.4

 ## Dependencies
-Before running the app you will need to install dependencies but the provision files will have already done this for you automatically.
-Steps are below for your reference:
+Before running the app you will need to install dependencies which will allow you to run the application.
+Steps are below:
 1. Create the two virtual machines using Vagrant
 ```bash
 vagrant up